stuartlynne/fitness_hrv/docs/README-Readiness.md

 This approach to *readiness* allows an athlete to use the warm up period of his workout to make decisions about how to continue the workout.
 A high readiness score may allow for a harder then planned workout.
 A low score can suggest scaling back the planned workout.

-The advantage of this approach is that the if the fitness app is being used the readiness score is automatically calculated.
+The advantage of this approach is that the if the fitness app is being used to guide the workout, then the readiness score is automatically calculated.
 There are no additional steps required.

 The trade off is being able to make an earlier decision based on a separate measurement or getting information on fitness from data collected automatically during the warmup.